VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 \subsection{Triple vector boson production}

 The production of six-lepton final states mainly proceeds via triple vector boson production with subsequent decays.
 Additionally, there are processes where one or more decaying boson is replaced by an on-shell photon, giving rise to lepton production in association with photon(s) and triple photon production.
-In \textsc{Vbfnlo}, the processes listed in Table~\ref{tab:prc5} are implemented to NLO QCD accuracy, including full off-shell effects and spin correlations of the final state leptons and photons.
-For processes with three massive gauge bosons, the Higgs boson contributions are included in the Standard Model.
-Anomalous vector boson couplings\footnote{Some anomalous $VVV$ ($f_{W}$ and $f_{B}$ or, equivalently, $\Delta \kappa_{\gamma}$ and $\Delta g_{1}^{Z}$) couplings also imply anomalous $HVV$ couplings -- these are automatically taken into account.} are implemented for the triboson processes $WWZ$, $ZZW^{\pm}$ and $W^{\pm}W^{+}W^{-}$, with the anomalous parameters input via {\tt anomV.dat}.
-These processes can also be run in the implemented Kaluza-Klein models.
+In \textsc{Vbfnlo}, the processes listed in Tables~\ref{tab:prc5} and~\ref{tab:prc5a} are implemented to NLO QCD accuracy, including full off-shell effects and spin correlations of the final state leptons and photons.
+For processes with three massive gauge bosons the Higgs boson contributions are included.
+Anomalous vector boson couplings\footnote{Some anomalous $VVV$ ($f_{W}$ and $f_{B}$ or, equivalently, $\Delta \kappa_{\gamma}$ and $\Delta g_{1}^{Z}$) couplings also imply anomalous $HVV$ couplings -- these are automatically taken into account.} are implemented for all triboson processes, with the anomalous parameters input via {\tt anomV.dat}.
+The processes $WWZ$, $ZZW^{\pm}$ and $W^{\pm}W^{+}W^{-}$ can also be run in the implemented higgsless Kaluza-Klein models.
 Details of the calculations can be found in Refs.~\cite{Hankele:2007sb,Campanario:2008yg,Bozzi:2009ig,Bozzi:2010sj, Bozzi:2011wwa,Bozzi:2011en}.

+Furthermore, semileptonic decay modes of the vector bosons are implemented for all triple vector boson production processes with zero or one final state photon~\cite{semilep}.
+In this case only anomalous couplings are available as BSM options.